 One biblical phrase that has troubled many people is the command to fear God.
 What does “fear of the Lord" mean, and why does the Bible tell us to fear God?

 What does it mean to “fear” God?

 When the Bible refers to the “fear of the Lord,” it means having a deep respect, reverence and awe for God’s power and authority.
 Rather than causing someone to be afraid of God, a proper “fear of the Lord” leads one to love Him.

-We fear many bad things: Crime, auto accidents, devastating storms, West Nile virus, chemical weapons, mass murderers, terrorists, earthquakes, demons and Satan himself!
+We fear many bad things: Crime, auto accidents, devastating storms, viruses, chemical weapons, mass murderers, terrorists, earthquakes, demons and Satan himself!

 But our loving Heavenly Father?
 Why would God tell us to fear Him?

 First, realize that there is a fear of God that doesn’t produce good results.
 This terrifying and paralyzing fear is likely the type of fear that comes to mind for many.